AaronAmberman/VTS.Data/README.md

 # VTS
 An API that contains a VTS mission file reader and writer for VTOL VR as well as data abstractions for runtime management of data.

-The base namespace contains a KeywordStrings class and all the various keyword strings for the VTS file were moved there for easy management and access.
+The base namespace contains a KeywordStrings class and all the various keyword strings for the VTS file were moved there for easy management and access. *Note: not 100% of strings exist in this file but all major strings used by the *Raw* namespace exist.
+In the future 100% of all strings that come the VTS file will be moved into here.*

 ## VTS.Data.Raw
 This namespace contains classes that enable the reader and writer to do their work reading and writing VTS files.